-The ARCI decisions matrix is used for deciding and documenting who has the authority to make which decisions.
+The RCI decisions matrix is used for deciding and documenting who has the responsibility to perform which activity, who is consulted and who is informed.
 It is especially useful when establishing new teams work agreements.

-- Ask everyone to list all the decision actions (e.g. make payment. sign contract, reply to email inquiries)
+- Ask everyone to list all the activities (e.g. make payment. sign contract, reply to email inquiries)

-- Cluster the decision actions so you remove duplications and align on vocabulary (list the clusters as row titles)
+- Cluster the activities so you remove duplications and align on vocabulary (list the clusters as row titles)

 - List everyone names as column titles (optionally, list roles instead of names)